65-Hour Adaptive and Trauma-Informed Yoga Teacher Training

 Most teaching roles take place during typical school hours—generally late morning through early afternoon.
 Day program classes also fall within the standard workday.

-In January, we're beginning to offer community adaptive yoga classes on Sundays at several local studios, which may be a great option if you're seeking weekend opportunities.
+We're beginning to offer community adaptive yoga classes on at several local studios, which may be a great option if you're seeking weekend opportunities.

 How many observation and assisting hours are required?